The Ultimate Guide to House Sitting Jobs: Part 2 | The Best Website and a Stellar Profile

 Happy House Sitters - Another house sitting platform that’s specifically for Australian house sitting jobs.
 With 20 years in business, they’ve built a good reputation and continue to have a good user interface and search options. $65 AUD annual fee for house sitters and free for homeowners.
 (Several membership levels available, with the top tier membership offering a guarantee.)

-House Sitters America - One of the more popular house sitting platforms that’s just for the United States.
+House Sitters America - One of the more popular house sitting platforms that’s only for sits within the United States.
 The search filter functionality and listing previews on House Sitters America is well thought out, making the ability to find a perfect house sit that much easier.
 The site generally has a few new listings every day. $30 annual fee for house sitters and free for homeowners.

 Aussie House Sitters - As the name implies, this house sitting platform is great for those looking for opportunities in Australia.
 It’s made by the same team behind House Sitters America so similar search filters and listing previews make this site user friendly. $84 AUD annual fee for house sitters and free for homeowners.